Stylish prefab tiny homes review (Avrame, MADi homes, and more…)

 A-Frame House plans always look sharp especially when designed by skillful Italian architects such as Renato Vidal.
 His main task was to create a foldable prefab tiny house that is easy to erect in one day or so.

 The resulting MADi tiny home model can be “unfolded” to provide an affordable and high-quality living space quickly and easily.
 It is also very durable, earthquake resistant, and aesthetically pleasing.

 Besides being foldable, MADi homes are modular as well.
 One single module of roughly 300 SQ FT can easily be extended to 600 SQ FT and beyond.
 Look how quickly it can be assembled!
 Simply genius!

-A multi-purpose modular tiny home – FLEXSE
+A multi-purpose modular prefab tiny house – FLEXSE

 Photos by Ekaterina Titenko

 Finnish grill houses or saunas are no particularly famous for their architectural beauty.
-The FLEXSE project with its name derived from “FLEXible ellipSE“, shows that in right hands anything can be turned into an architectural masterpiece.
+The FLEXSE project with its name derived from “FLEXible ellipSE“, shows that in the right hands anything can be turned into an architectural masterpiece.